VJZ-Corp/vjz-corp.github.io/resources/cs/μarch.md

 ## Eviction Policies
 There are several methods to decide which way gets evicted when a set is full and all ways are occupied:

 - *Random* - this policy picks a random way in the range $[0, w)$ and evicts the block.
-This is actually used in ARM Cortex-R series processors.
+This was actually used in ARM Cortex-R series processors.
 - *FIFO* - with this algorithm, the cache behaves like a FIFO queue; it evicts blocks in the order in which they were added, regardless of how often or how many times they were accessed before.
 - *LRU* - this approach evicts the least recently used block.
 Any time a way in a particular set is accessed, it switches the LRU to the way that was not accessed for the longest time.
 It accomplishes this using extra metadata: